Certora/Documentation/docs/confluence/advanced/grounding.md

 ## Flag

 Grounding is usually set to “On” by default.
-To turn it off, use the command `--settings -smt_groundQuantifiers=false`.
+To turn it off, use the command `--prover_args "-smt_groundQuantifiers false"`.

 ## Grounding General Idea